appsmithorg/appsmith-docs/website/docs/build-apps/overview.md

 Appsmith allows you to develop internal applications with streamlined integration of front-end and back-end.
 Built-in widgets serve as foundational blocks for dynamic app layouts, all customizable through a user-friendly drag-and-drop interface.

- You can also add logic, data transformation, and intricate workflows using JavaScript within widgets, queries, and other components.
+You also have the ability to incorporate JavaScript to introduce logic, manipulate data, and create complex processes within widgets, queries, and various other elements.
 Themes ensure a consistent user experience across your apps, enhancing integration and usability.

 <figure>
   <img src="/img/Mask_group.webp" style= {{width:"auto", height:"400px"}} alt=""/>